 The least costly Carnival, the Carnival S, rolls on 17-inch steel wheels, and has cloth-covered seats and the features common to all Carnivals.
-Its central touchscreen measures a mere 4.5 inches, however.
+Its central touchscreen measures 7.0-inch.
 And while the air-conditioning can serve front and rear passengers differently, you have to keep an eye on its outputs yourself.

 The most expensive Carnival, the Platinum, ventilates and heats both front seats, and provides powered seat adjustment for the passenger also.
 The steering wheel has a fake-wood finish and can be heated.
-Headlamps use very bright and long-lived LEDs, and switch to low beam automatically to avoid dazzling oncoming drivers.
+Headlamps use very bright and long-lived LEDs, and switch to low beam automatically to avoid dazzling oncoming drivers, and the fog lights have a smarter “ice-cube” design.
 Smart cruise control can reduce your speed to follow a slower car ahead, until you can overtake.
 And the wheel diameter grows again to 19 inches, with a corresponding small reduction in tyre profile.

 The Platinum also brings you a suite of active safety aids, comprising Forward collision warning, Lane departure warning, Blind-spot monitoring, Lane-change assistance, and a Rear cross-traffic alert.
 (For more on these systems, please open the Safety section below.)